How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 • Inheritance Property Transfer Taxes (No taxes applicable except Registry charges and stamp duty)

-Remember: People often make the mistake of offering middlemen money to prepare transfer documents.
+Remember: People often make the mistake of paying intermediaries to prepare transfer documents.

 Read Also: Top 10 Property Websites in Pakistan